 Section III.
-Faculty C Comments:
+Facult y Comments:

 Section IV.
-Student Comments:
+Stude nt Comments:

-I understand the inf steps for my profess retention policy and nent to Professional Development Plan formation recorded in this document and agree to comply with any next sional development as noted herein.
-I also understand the program's d am clear that there are certain behaviors that, if violated, will ement and may result in immediate removal from the program (e.g.,
+I understand the steps for my prof retention policy a itment to Professional Development Plan information recorded in this document and agree to comply with any next essional development as noted herein.
+I also understand the program's and am clear that there are certain behaviors that, if violated, will reement and may result in immediate removal from the program (e.g.,

 Date Student Signature

 Date Faculty Representative/Program Chair

 Date Faculty Advisor